 Java-Aware Setup Authoring Tools

-you may use any setup generator.
+If all you need is install a private copy of the JRE alongside your application and create shortcuts that run your application on that JRE, you may use any setup generator.
 However, using a Java-aware tool may give you the following benefits:

 - Install-time JRE detection and download